 2.3.1.2.4 Inability to Elect.
 Should a Caucus be unable to elect a representative to Diocesan Council, the Dean shall so inform the Ecclesiastical Authority not more than three (3) days following the date of the Caucus.
 In this event, the Ecclesiastical Authority shall consult with the Dean, who in consultation with members of the clergy and governing bodies of the constituent congregations shall determine whether a person from one of the Deanery's constituent congregations, who is of the same order as would have been elected in that year, is willing to accept appointment to fill the vacancy.
 If such a person is eligible for election and willing to serve, by vote of a majority of those present and voting the Diocesan Council shall make the appointment at its first, or organizational, meeting held after Annual Convention.
-If the vacancy remains unfilled at the time of its organizational meeting, the Diocesan Council promptly shall appoint a member of the Diocese to fill the vacancy, provided that the appointee is eligible for election and is of the same order as would have been elected in this manner shall serve as a member of the Council for a term of two (2) years, or until such time as the appointee's term would expire if the position had been filled by election.
-If the appointee is subsequently elected to Diocesan Council shall fill the vacancy.
+If the vacancy remains unfilled at the time of its organizational meeting, the Diocesan Council promptly shall appoint a member of the Diocese to fill the vacancy, provided that the appointee is eligible for election and is of the same order as would have been elected in that year by the Deanery's Caucus.
+Any person appointed in this manner shall serve as a member of the Council for a term of two (2) years, or until such time as the appointee's term would expire if the position had been filled by election.
+If the appointee is subsequently elected to Diocesan Council by the appointee's own Deanery, the appointee shall resign the appointed position, and Diocesan Council shall fill the vacancy.